FSGModding/FSG_Mod_Assistant/docs/faq.md

 ### Does this support Linux or Mac?

 No, not at this time.
 We lack the resources and hardware to properly test it.
+There are also a few windows-only tools that are used by Mod Assistant that would be non-trivial to port to another operating system, specifically the icon image converter.

 ---